 Locker Rooms, Practice and Competitive Facilities continued minor disparity in the information that was available on the softball scoreboard compared to that for baseball.
 In the area of locker rooms, two situations need to be addressed to insure that equity is provided.
 The boys baseball dressing room which is adjacent to the home team dugout is heated.
 The softball dressing room located near the home team dugout does not have heat.
-The school's Title IX Improvement Plan (T-60) form should document steps being taken to bring about parity in this area.
-Additionally, the girls basketball team is now playing almost all of well- appointed dressing area at the Sports Center.
+The school's Title IX form (T-60)should Improvement Plan document steps being taken to bring about parity in this area.
+Additionally, the girls basketball team is now playing almost all of their home games at the Sports Center (facility used by Kentucky Wesleyan College).
+The boys team has been playing the majority of their home games at this facility for a number of years.
+The boys team has had a small but well- appointed dressing area at the Sports Center.
 The girls team has a large dressing room at the high school which seems to have adequate amenities.
 Now that the girls and boys will play the majority of their home games and half of their practices at the Sports Center, the question surfaces concerning provision of equitable dressing facilities at this venue.
 Interviews during the most recent visit suggested somewhat conflicting information about how the dressing facilities are actually assigned and used at the Sports Center.
 As a result, it is requested that some written clarification be provided in relation to this benefit.
 (See KHSAA Recommended Action.)
 Each team is assigned a designated equipment storage area.
 Although more storage space is needed, the available areas appeared to be assigned with equity as a priority.